Packaged goods: average quantity

 However, where the tare weight varies from pack to pack, an allowance must be made for this by establishing the heaviest weight that a package might be and adjusting the target weight of the package accordingly.

-If packages cannot be guaranteed to be of a consistent weight, final checks on packages will have to be carried out by 'destructive testing', which involves opening packages in order to determine their actual quantity by weighing or measuring the contents.
-In order to avoid destructive testing you should specify to your packaging material supplier that variability in packaging weight must be sufficient so that gross weighing and simple subtraction of a standard tare weight can be employed.
+If packages cannot be guaranteed to be of a consistent weight, final checks on packages will have to be carried out by 'destructive testing', which involves opening packages in order to determine their actual net quantity by weighing or measuring the contents.
+In order to avoid destructive testing, you should specify to your packaging material supplier that variability in packaging weight be sufficiently small so that gross weighing and simple subtraction of a standard tare weight can be employed (where this is physically possible).

 QUANTITY CONTROL SYSTEMS